 Interest may still accrue

-Depending on the payment deferral agreement you made, your account may still accrue interest charges.
-Read the forbearance terms carefully to see if the creditor will still apply the standard interest rate, a reduced rate or no interest at all.
+Depending on your payment deferral agreement, your account may still accrue interest charges.
+Read the forbearance terms carefully to see if the creditor will still apply the standard interest rate, a reduced rate or no interest.

-For example, consider your credit card has 20% interest and a $10,000 balance on it when you enter a one-year forbearance that stops all monthly payments.
-Still, interest continues to accrue at the original 20% APR.
-During that period, you'll have no payments, but your account balance will grow by $2,193.91, bringing your balance to $12,193.91 at the end of forbearance.
+For example, consider your student loan interest rate is 7% and you’ve got a $10,000 balance when you enter a one-year forbearance that stops all monthly payments.
+Interest continues to accrue at the original 7% during that period.
+So, you'll have no payments, but your account balance will grow by about $700, bringing your balance to approximately $10,700 at the end of forbearance.

-Read your forbearance terms carefully and check whether there is a lump-sum repayment requirement after the forbearance term.
-For example, if you have a $1,500 monthly mortgage payment and go on a six-month payment deferment, you could end up owing a $9,000 lump sum after the mortgage forbearance period ends.
+Read your forbearance terms carefully and check whether there’s a lump-sum repayment requirement after the forbearance term.
+For example, if your private student loans have a $250 monthly payment and go on a 12-month payment deferment, you could owe a $3,000 lump sum after the private student loan forbearance period ends.

-If you leave this bill unpaid, it could result in a negative mark on your credit report or foreclosure.
+If you leave this bill unpaid, it could result in a negative mark on your credit report.